NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/formats/_index.md

 ---
-title: Preferred file formats at the National Library of Norway
+title: Preferred file formats
 summary: Documentation of the preferred file formats in Digital Preservation at the National Library of Norway
 draft: false
-layout: "list"
-date: 2022-11-03
-lastmod: 2024-05-07
-ShowReadingTime: false
-ShowWordCount: false
-hideSummary: false
+weight: 99
 ---